top of page

 The fake names weren’t just Gabriel’s trick.
 They were part of a culture that looked the other way, because everyone was making money as long as merchants kept paying.

-That was the moment I realized I wasn’t just dealing with a bad loan.
+That was the moment I realized I wasn’t just dealing with a single bad loan.